What is HAZMAT?

 - Considering the impact of HAZMAT on the environment, it helps to have an Environmental Management Systems (EMS) in place that follows ISO 14001

-- Conduct regular inspections using HAZMAT checklists to help ensure that HAZMAT containers are in good working condition and the safety measures in place are still effective in keeping people, property, and the environment protected from the hazards of dangerous substances
+- Conduct regular inspections using HAZMAT checklists and create HAZMAT reports that clearly communicate if HAZMAT containers are in good working condition and if the safety measures in place are still effective in keeping people, property, and the environment protected from the hazards of dangerous substances.